MetOffice/simulation-systems/source/Reviewers/releases/um_test_release.rst

 .. important::

-    When referring to **all** platforms below, this means Azure Spice, EXAB, EXCD
+    When referring to **all** platforms below, this means Azure Spice, EXAB, EXCD, EXZ

     Some of the test release only needs to be run on 1 HPC Host Zone - the instructions for this assume EXAB, but EXCD can be used instead.
 Other parts of the test release set up files for the main release - this needs to be done on both EXAB and EXCD.

 Preparing Test Release Branches and Keyword Files
 -------------------------------------------------

-This will involve switching between your own and the umadmin account on Azure Spice, EXAB and EXCD.
+This will involve switching between your own and the umadmin account on Azure Spice and EXAB.
 * As yourself, create a UM ticket for the test release, marked 'Not for Builds'.
 * As yourself, create and check out a UM branch at the head of the trunk (or whichever revision of the trunk you wish to do a test release with).
 * As yourself, create and check out a head of trunk meta branch (``fcm:um_meta.x_tr@head``).